hyosubkim/bayes-toolbox/README.md

 If you're just starting off with Bayesian statistics, the two best introductory textbooks I know of are ["Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan"](https://sites.google.com/site/doingbayesiandataanalysis/home?authuser=0) by John Kruschke and ["Statistical Rethinking"](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
 If you already have some background in Bayesian inference but are new to Python and/or PyMC, the PyMC developers have some great example notebooks [here](https://www.pymc.io/projects/examples/en/latest/gallery.html).

 ## Notice any bugs or have suggestions?
 I welcome your suggestions for improvement.
 Please do so by opening a new issue through GitHub.
-However, as I am an academic [researcher](https://osf.io/y75ud/wiki/home/) and not a software developer, I can promise to give your suggestion full consideration, but I can't guarantee if and when it will get implemented.
+However, as I am an academic [researcher](https://osf.io/y75ud/wiki/home/) and not a full-time software developer, I can promise to give your suggestion full consideration, but I can't guarantee if and when it will get implemented.

 ## Models that are currently included and validated (frequentist analogue in parentheses)
 - Comparison of two groups (independent samples t-test)